mykanadine/WifiGeneration/README.md

 - Prompt: What events can be used for mobile development?
 - Prompt: What events can be used for both mobile and pc?
 - Prompt: Aside from multiple choice for knowledge check what else can I do to make it more interactive?

+**2. Gemini**
+- Used to assist in learning syntax for stylings and structure.
+- Sample Prompts:
+- Prompt: How to recreate and image or icon using jsx?
+- Prompt: How to add animations to an HTML class?
+- Prompt: How to create a pop-up box upon clicking the timeline card?
+- Prompt: How to create a pop-up box upon clicking on a word?
+- Prompt: How to create a multiple tabs in a pop-up box?
+- Other general stylings: How to change opacity, space allocation, position, bold, highlight. etc.

+**3. Claude**
+- Used to assist in animations.
+- Sample Prompts:
+- Prompt: How to slow down/speed up animation?
+- Prompt: What are the syntax or settings @keyframes can handle?
+- Prompt: How to fade elements in and out?
+- Prompt: How to restart the animation after the user scrolls away and goes back to it?
+- Prompt: How to freeze the animation and track at which stage it is in for step-by-step animations controlled by the user?
+- Prompt: How to keep an animation playing on loop?
+- Prompt: How to slide an object across the screen?
+- Prompt: How to create a continous moving effect on solid and dotted lines?